-Please Note: If a QSC results in the ability to add a dependent to your coverage, that dependent is subject to the dependent verification process from JPMorganChase or the plans' administrators, to confirm the dependent is eligible.
+Please Note: If a QSC results in the ability to add a dependent to your coverage, that dependent is subject to the dependent verification process from JPMorgan Chase or the plans' administrators, to confirm the dependent is eligible.

 The JPMorgan Chase U.S. Benefits Program is available to most employees on a U.S. payroll who are regularly scheduled to work 20 hours or more a week and who are employed by JPMorgan Chase & Co. or one of its subsidiaries to the extent that such subsidiary has adopted the JPMorgan Chase U.S. Benefits Program.
 This information does not include all of the details contained in the applicable insurance contracts, plan documents, and trust agreements.
 If there is any discrepancy between this information and the governing documents, the governing documents will control.
-JPMorganChase expressly reserves the right to amend, modify, reduce, change, or terminate its benefits and plans at any time.
-The JPMorganChase and any individual.
-JPMorganChase or you may terminate the employment relationship at any time.
+JPMorgan Chase & Co. expressly reserves the right to amend, modify, reduce, change, or terminate its benefits and plans at any time.
+The JPMorgan Chase U.S. Benefits Program does not create a contract or guarantee of employment between JPMorgan Chase and any individual.
+JPMorgan Chase or you may terminate the employment relationship at any time.